Zimmad/demoLearnGit/README.md

-#demoLearnGit
+# demoLearnGit // heading

-# a dummy github repositry...to learn github
+  a dummy github repositry...to learn github
+## this is subheading